tstadmin/TrendSoftTech-V2.0/content/index.md

           id: 1
           num: "1."
           title: "Planning"
-          description: "Clients usually have an idea of what they want as the end result, but not what the software should go..."
+          description: "Clients usually have an idea of what they want as the end result, but not what the software should go."
       - listItem:
           id: 2
           num: "2."
           title: "Implementation"
-          description: "All plans are as good as their implementation, At Trendsoft we understand that and our ..."
+          description: "All plans are as good as their implementation, At Trendsoft we understand that and our ."
       - listItem:
           id: 3
           num: "3."
           title: "Testing"
-          description: "All plans are as good as their implementation, At Trendsoft we understand that and our software..."
+          description: "All plans are as good as their implementation, At Trendsoft we understand that and our software."
       - listItem:
           id: 4
           num: "4."
           title: "Deployment"
           description: "Once the product is accepted by the client we move towards deployment.
-Our support teams..."
+Our support teams."
   footer:
     logo: "/img/HomeImages/trendsoftlogo.svg"
     alt: "trendsoft tech logo"